redhat-nfvpe/onap-lab-experimental/doc/openstack.md

 We should see the nodes powering on, then changing their provisioning state from "enroll" to "verifying" to "manageable".
-When introspection finishes successfully for all nodes they will be cycled from "clean wait" to "clean" and finally to "available".
+When introspection finishes successfully for all nodes they will be cycled from "cleaning" to "clean wait" and finally to "available".

 > TODO: machines without IPMI. "pm_type: manual-management". need monitor-keyboard-mouse.